Australia's COVID-19 Delta outbreak worsens despite Sydney lockdown | Health

 Brincat told Reuters she was "very scared at the moment" and was unsure if the business would qualify for government financial support.
 Australia has previously successfully suppressed COVID-19 flare-ups through snap lockdowns, speedy contact tracing, and tough social distancing rules.
 With a total of around 31,200 cases and 911 deaths since the pandemic began, the country has fared better than many other developed economies.

-VACCINE CRITICISMS The Sydney outbreak has put Australia's sluggish vaccine rollout under the microscope.
-Only around 11% of Australia's adult population of just over 20.5 million have been fully vaccinated.
+VACCINE CRITICISMS The Sydney outbreak has put Australia's sluggish vaccine rollout under scrutiny.
+Just 11% of Australia's adult population of just over 20.5 million have been fully vaccinated.

 Critics have pointed to confusing public advice as well as vaccine shortages.
-Official federal health guidance recommends the locally-produced AstraZeneca vaccine be restricted to people aged over 60 because of blood clot concerns, while the imported Pfizer vaccine is currently limited to people below 60.
+Federal health guidance recommends the locally-produced AstraZeneca vaccine be restricted to people aged over 60 because of blood clot concerns, while the imported Pfizer vaccine is currently limited to people between 40 and 60.

 "The conditions in Sydney right now we felt warranted that commercial," Frewen said.
 "It is absolutely confronting and we didn't use it lightly." ($1 = 1.3360 Australian dollars)